la2050/challenge/_2021/learn/the-music-center.md

   Lastly, we rely on LAUSD and LACOE input to evaluate our programs and to conduct outreach.
-Approximately how many people will be directly impacted by this proposal?: '3500' Approximately how many people will be indirectly impacted by this proposal?: '3500' Please describe the broader impact of your proposal.: >- Arts learning and creation helps students with disabilities develop self-efficacy and self-expression, and when done in an inclusive setting like at VSAF, fosters their sense of community and social skills.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '3500' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '3500' Describe how Los Angeles County will be different if your work is successful.: >- Arts learning and creation helps students with disabilities develop self-efficacy and self-expression, and when done in an inclusive setting like at VSAF, fosters their sense of community and social skills.
 Further, by